su-karanps/gcp_instances/README.md

 sudo python3 install_gpu_driver.py
 ```

-If at any point you get `unable to find the kernel source tree for the currently running kernel`, run the following command and try `nvidia-smi` again.
+If at any point you get `unable to find the kernel source tree for the currently running kernel`, run the following command before trying `nvidia-smi` again:

 ```bash
 sudo apt-get install linux-headers-`uname -r`